open-webui/open-webui/README.md

 - 🛠️ **Model Builder**: Easily create Ollama models via the Web UI.
 Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration.

+- 🐍 **Native Python Function Calling Tool**: Enhance your LLMs with built-in code editor support in the tools workspace.
+Bring Your Own Function (BYOF) by simply adding your pure Python functions, enabling seamless integration with LLMs.

 - 📚 **Local RAG Integration**: Dive into the future of chat interactions with groundbreaking Retrieval Augmented Generation (RAG) support.
 This feature seamlessly integrates document interactions into your chat experience.
 You can load documents directly into the chat or add files to your document library, effortlessly accessing them using the `#` command before a query.

 - 🔍 **Web Search for RAG**: Perform web searches using providers like `SearXNG`, `Google PSE`, `Brave Search`, `serpstack`, `serper`, and `Serply` and inject the results directly into your chat experience.